yoyoberenguer/Homing-missile/README.md

     Guided ballistic missile :
         This missile adjust its direction by small incremental steps always aiming toward the target position.
 This missile has a an on-board fuel tank limiting its maximal velocity and flying distance.
-It can be shot in any direction from the player position and fly outside the display before heading back to the playable area in order to hit the target.
+The missile can be shot in any direction from the player position and fly outside the display before heading back toward the playable area in order to hit its target.
         The propulsion engine can be trigger at a later stage using the variable propulsion.
         A launch offset can be added to simulate a launch under the aircraft wings.
-        If the target is destroyed before the missile collision, it will resume its course to the latest calculated vector direction (prior target explosion)
+        If the target is destroyed before the missile collision, the missile will resume its course to the latest calculated target vector direction (prior target explosion)

 - LEAD COLLISION (proportional navigation) more effective, follow an optimal path